 - 1. Click Configuration, Loop Protection, Configuration - 2.
-Evoke to select enable or disable the port loop Protection. - 3.
-Set the parameter and select the action when looping been detected - 5.
-Click the apply to save the setting - 6.
+Evoke to select enable or disable the port loop Protection. - Click the Apply to Apply the setting - 6.
 If you want to cancel the setting then you need to click the Reset button.
-It will revert to previously saved values
+It will revert to previously Saved values